 - switch out the herbs– If you are missing one of the herbs, try swapping it out for an herb you have on hand, or just leave it out altogether!
 Thyme or rosemary would also work well in this recipe!

-- swap your vinegar - no white wine vinegar?
+- swap your vinegar – no white balsamic vinegar?
 No problem!
-You can use balsamic vinegar too, but it will make the mix slightly darker.
-Apple cider vinegar would work well, too!
+You can use white wine vinegar and champagne vinegar, too.
+You can even use regular balsamic vinegar, but it will make the mix slightly darker.

 - garlicky– Are you a garlic girl?
 Me too!
 Add in a few cloves of garlic to take this dressing to the next level.